permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 In this section I will assume that you have at least skimmed the readme of my [Zig type trait library][1].

-Let us revisit the duck-typing example from option 1, but this time add explicit type checking using traits.
-We can define a `Handler` trait as follows.
+Let us revisit the duck typing example, but this time add our own explicit type checking using traits.
+We'll first define a `Handler` trait as follows.

 ```Zig
 pub fn Handler(comptime Type: type) type {